beacloudgenius/draft/setup/README.md

     kubectl get svc --watch ng-nginx-ingress-controller

-    Make a note of *your* CLUSTER-IP and EXTERNAL-IP addresses.
+    Make a note of *your* EXTERNAL-IP addresses.

 ## Set DNS entry

 Now that we have an ingress, we need to configure a DNS wildcard record to point to it.
 You may use any sub-domain name to go with your domain name like I am using `workshop`.

 In your preferred DNS tool, you will need to associate: